poliastro/documents/numfocus-sdg-2023-r1.md

 feature of any Astrodynamics library, including poliastro.

 At the moment, poliastro supports two backends built on top of the Matplotlib library and the Plotly library.
-However, these libraries are not conceived for three-dimensional visualization and become a limitation when requiring complex visualization techniques like using textures.
+Although these libraries provide support for three-dimensional visualization, their capabilities are limitied.
+For example, texturing or lightning are not supported.

 A solution proposed during the SciPy 2022 conference was to create a new backend based on PyVista.
 This library provides a Pythonic high-level API to The Visualization Toolkit (VTK) library.

+Cesium was also considered for precise visualization.
+However, this software only supports the Earth as the main attractor.
+The reason is that Cesium focuses on geospatial activities.
+In addition, Cesium requires from a web interface or Jupyter notebook whereas PyVista can also be executed locally in a dedicated window, alleviating the number of dependencies.
+PyVista also integrates with various graphic user interfaces frameworks such us PyQT and PySide.

 Another desired feature in poliastro is animating plots.
 This feature becomes essential when simulating the evolution of a system.
 With animated plots, users